 There are two methods that you can use to avoid this problem, without creating a security risk:

 - Remove the block to UID 1 and use other restriction methods instead.
 For more information, see Website access restriction methods.

-- Share a persistent username and password that Acquia Support can use to access your website.
-Do not share this username and password in a Support ticket; instead, add the credentials to a file in the
+- Share a persistent username and password that Acquia can use to access your website.
+Do not share this username and password in a ticket; instead, add the credentials to a file in the

 After closing a ticket, you may be offered a brief satisfaction survey which allows you to rate your experience as Good or Bad.
 The survey also includes an opportunity for you to provide a comment regarding the ticket.